-Physiotherapists work in a wide variety of settings such as orthopedics, intensive care, paediatrics, mental illness, stroke recovery, occupational health, ergonomics, musculoskeletal treatment in hospitals and private practice, and care of the elderly.
-They may work alone, with physiotherapy colleagues or teams and with other healthcare professionals in multi-profession teams.
+Physiotherapists work in a wide variety of settings such as orthopaedics, intensive care, paediatrics, mental illness, stroke recovery, occupational health, ergonomics, musculoskeletal treatment in hospitals and private practice, and care of the elderly.
+They may work alone, with physiotherapy colleagues or in multi-professional rehabilitation teams.
+Increasingly, physiotherapists cooperate with sport`s organisations and athletes.